 How to connect to ESP32 Soft AP

-Now, we will see how to connect to a WiFi network created by ESP32.
-Before doing so you should make sure you powered your board and uploaded the sketch successfully.
+Now, we will see how to connect to the ESP32 WiFi network.
+Before doing so, we need to make sure that our board is powered and that the sketch has been successfully uploaded to the board.

-- To connect to ESP32 soft AP, open your mobile device WiFi option and search for available WiFi networks. you will see the name of ssid which you have given in the code.
+- To connect to the ESP32 soft AP, we will open up our mobile device’s WiFi option and search for the available WiFi networks.
+Here we will see the name “ESP32-Soft-accessPoint” as the SSID that we have given in the code.
+In case you have set the SSID according to your preference, that name will display here instead of “ESP32-Soft-accessPoint”.

-- After that click on the WiFi option and enter the password which you set inside the sketch as shown in the picture.
+- After that, we will click on this ESP32 WiFi SSID and enter the password we have set inside the ESP32 sketch, as shown in the picture.

-- Now click on the join button to connect to this WiFi network.
+- Now we will click the join button to connect to this WiFi network.

-- Once you connected with the WiFi of ESP32, now go to the web browser of your mobile device and search with the IP address you noted before. you will see this web page in the web browser.
+- Once we have connected to the WiFi network of the ESP32, we can now go to the web browser of our mobile device and search for the IP address we noted before.
+We will see the following web page in the web browser:

-- Now connect LEDs with ESP32 board and click on these buttons. you will be able to control LEDs connected with GPIO pins 22 and 23 through this web page.
+- Now we will connect the LEDs to the ESP32 board and click on these buttons.
+We will be able to control LEDs connected to GPIO pins 22 and 23 through this web page.

-- You can also connect with this access point through a laptop or your computer.
-Go to the network setting of your computer, you will also see an “ESP32-Soft-accesspoint” WiFi option there.
+- We can also connect to this access point through our laptop or computer.
+For this, we go to the network settings of our laptop or computer, and we will also see an “ESP32-Soft-accesspoint” WiFi option in the available networks.

-So this is how we can easily convert the ESP32 to create a WiFi network of its own and can use to create a web server without using any wireless router.
+So this is how we can easily convert the ESP32 to create a WiFi network of its own and use it to create a web server without any wireless router.

 We have a similar guide with MicroPython for ESP32 and ESP8266:

-you may also like to check other ESP32 projects :
+you can also check our other interesting ESP32 projects, listed below :

 For some reason it does not use the SSID/Password and starts an open AP named ESP_0AAB52